10 Best Caffeine Pills Tested & Compared

 A: Caffeine is typically absorbed through cellular membranes within 45 minutes after initial consumption.
 From there, it takes the average adult 4 to 6 hours for half of the caffeine consumed to be metabolized.
 So if you drink 2 cups (about 200 milligrams) of coffee at 7 am, by lunchtime, 100 milligrams will have been metabolized and digested.
 By 4 or 5 pm, another 50 mg will have been digested, and by about 8 pm, only 25 mg of the original 200 will still be remaining.

 Q: What are the symptoms of caffeine overdose?

 A: There are several symptoms that usually happen when one overdoses on caffeine.
-The first to be experience include feeling restless, nervous, and just generally jittery.
-Heart beat will start to rise, and you might feel nauseous and anxious.
+The first to be experienced include feeling restless, nervous, and just generally jittery.
+Heartbeat will start to rise, and you might feel nauseous and anxious.
 Things start to get really serious when heart palpitations or cardiac arrhythmia sets in, you lose total focus and can’t sleep, start to sweat and feel dizzy.
 You might actually end up vomiting, and in very extreme cases, you could go into cardiac arrest.